Docklands Light Railway: Thames Wharf station

 As part of the 2018 budget, the Chancellor announced funding for the DLR to support development in the Royal Docks.
-Following completion of the Silvertown Tunnel in the mid 2020s, around 5,000 homes will be built on the site, and a new DLR station constructed.
+Following completion of the Silvertown Tunnel, around 5,000 homes will be built on the site, and a new DLR station constructed.

 Tower Gateway station to Tower Hill interchange

 In July 2014, a Transport Supporting Paper from the London Infrastructure Plan 2050 by the Mayor of London considered the closure of Tower Gateway DLR station and the branch serving it, with a replacement interchange being provided via new platforms at Tower Hill Underground station.
 This would increase train frequencies to Bank by approximately 30 per cent, thereby unlocking more capacity on the Bank branch.